 Born and raised in Ecuador, Maria obtained her bachelor's degree from the University of Loja where she majored in Middle School Education with a thesis focused on Diagnostics of the Intellectual Capacity of Elementary School Students in Quito, Ecuador.
 In 2000, she moved to the U.S. with her husband and two children where they made Fairfax their home.
 Shortly after, Maria began her career with Fairfax County Public Schools.
 For the past 14 years with FCPS, she has served as an assistant teacher for children with special needs, speaker and presenter for Drug and Alcohol Prevention Parent Workshops, and as Parent Liaison for elementary and high schools.
 Maria has always found passion working with the immigrant community and has made it her mission to lead and engage families to successfully navigate the educational system.
 She joined Edu-Futuro in September 2016.

 Adam joined Edu-Futuro's 2017-18 AmeriCorps team following a year of service with City Year DC, where he provided academic and behavioral support to Kimball Elementary School's second graders.
-A Falls Church native, Adam graduated from the soon-to-be-former J.E.B.
-Stuart High School, and is excited to serve with the students there and at Edu-Futuro's other sites.
+A Falls Church native, Adam is an alumnus of the soon-to-be-former J.E.B.
+Stuart High School and is excited to serve with the students there and at Edu-Futuro's other sites.
 He graduated from the College of William & Mary in 2016 with a B.A. in Government.

 Morgan is from Manassas, Virginia and is a 2017 graduate of James Madison University.
 She earned her B.A in Psychology with a minor in Family Studies.
 During her time in college she became interested in youth development and nonprofit organizations through various internships and volunteer service projects.
 Morgan is excited to join Edu-Futuro and to work with youth in the Arlington and Fairfax area.